dustinwloring1988/learn-nanochat/readme.md

 #### Challenge 10
 Create the model skeleton in a notebook and go through each step of the forward pass.
 Do this with tiny dimensions and a tiny x and y so I can see and follow the intermediate tensors.

+#### Challenge 11
+Understand the weight initialization code and copy it to `my_gpt.py`.
+Goal is to be able to pretrain the model soon.

 #### Future potential challenges and/or things to look up
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.